Aretha Franklin’s funeral was oddly scandal-ridden. Here’s what happened.

 “When we kill 100 of us, nobody says anything.
 Nobody does anything.
 Black-on-black crime.
 We’re all doing time.
 We’re locked up in our mind.
 There’s got to be a better way.
 We must stop this today… Do black lives matter?
 No, black lives do not matter.
 Black lives will not matter.
 Black lives ought not matter,” he said as the crowd applauded.
 “Black lives should not matter.
 Black lives must not matter.
 Until black people start respecting black lives and stop killing ourselves, black lives can never matter.”

-The staggering impropriety of these words were not lost on the crowd, where Stevie Wonder reportedly yelled back, “Black Lives matter!,” or on social media, which was flooded with tweets like this one.
+The staggering impropriety of these words was not lost on the crowd, where Stevie Wonder reportedly yelled back, “Black lives matter!” or on social media, which was flooded with tweets like this one.

 Reverend Jasper Williams Jr, pastor of Salem Baptist Church in Atlanta, GA, is a homophobic, sexist, misogynist, ableist, uneducated bigot who is disrespecting Auntie Aretha Franklin at her funeral.
 She wasn't about nonsense#ArethaHomegoing #ArethaFranklinFuneral #BlackTwitter